m1k1o/go-transcode/README.md

     bitrate: 192
   # If cache is enabled
   cache: true
-  # If empty, cache will be stored in the same directory as media soruce
+  # If dir is empty, cache will be stored in the same directory as media source
   # If not empty, cache files will be saved to specified directory
   cache-dir: ./cache
-  # Use custom ffmpeg & ffprobe binaries
+  # Use custom ffmpeg & ffprobe binary paths
   ffmpeg-binary: ffmpeg
   ffprobe-binary: ffmpeg